Certora/Documentation/docs/cvl/methods.md

 of `DISPATCHER` summaries, which have a default of `UNRESOLVED`.

 A `DELETE` summary is similar to an `ALL` summary, except that the `DELETE` summary removes the method from the {term}`scene` entirely.
-The method cannot be called from CVL, and {term}`parametric rule`s will not be instantiated on the deleted method.
+Calling the method from CVL will produce a rule violation, and {term}`parametric rule`s will not be instantiated on the deleted method.
 This can drastically improve performance if the deleted method is complex.

 The decision to replace a call by an approximation is made as follows: